The conversations you’ve been dreading,

 Walk in ready.

-The 2-minute assessment shows you how you come across in meetings — the gaps between what you mean and what people hear.
+The 2-minute assessment shows you how you come across — the gaps between what you mean and what people hear.
 Free, private, no signup required.

 Built by a psychiatrist.
 No signup required.